General-purpose, long-context autoregressive modeling with Perceiver AR: Books

 \section{Books}

 As discussed in \cref{sec:books}, we train all models on the Books dataset with 1024 latents, 36 layers and $\{1024, 4096, 8192, 16384\}$ input context tokens.
 In addition to the results shown in the main paper at stride 512, we also evaluate performance on our test set of 100 books as a function of stride (\cref{sec:eval_details}), looking at 5 values: $\{16, 64, 128, 512, 1024\}$ (\cref{fig:books_eval_stride_vs_ppl}).
-We note that each twofold context increase brings smaller improvements: the perplexity gain of the 16384- over the 1024- model is 0.8 at stride 1024, but only 0.26 at stride 16.
-This may suggest a need for deeper models, such that longer contexts are usefully exploited.